Vyral/kevin-clancy-recruiting/_posts/2018-10-15-create-value-for-your-clients-by-writing-your-own-emails.md

 {% include youtube.html %}

-If you take the time to write your own material in the emails you send out to clients, you’ll be able to build your following much faster.
+<p style="text-align: center;"><em>If you take the time to write your own material in the emails you send out to clients, you’ll be able to build your following much faster.</em></p>

 When you send out emails to clients, are you writing them yourself or are you sending canned emails that you bought?&nbsp;